 I’m very casual about food with my son.
 Feeding a baby is so much easier because they (or at least my boy did) will try anything.
 I spent the first part of his life feeding so much in the way of whole, unprocessed and varied foods.
 He would eat and try anything.
 Feeding a toddler however… that is a different ball game all together.
 I am fully stepping in to the stubborn toddler protests of “dats ‘sgusting” days.

 My words fail me when I try to describe motherhood.
-It is simultaneously the most wonderful and enchanting, yet terrifying maze of navigation.
-I love that boy of mine… In all his two and a half years of infinite wisdom as he assures me he has, tantrums, defiance, giggles, squishy baby cheeks and all.
+It is simultaneously the most wonderful and enchanting, yet terrifying maze.
+I love that boy of mine.
+In all his two and a half years of infinite wisdom as he assures me he has, tantrums, defiance, giggles, squishy baby cheeks and all.